luloxi/PunkSociety/README.md

 - **Implement a database to store the signatures** that allows first minters to start a collection (Reference: [grants.buidlguidl.com](https://github.com/BuidlGuidl/grants.buidlguidl.com))
 - **Determine which Royalty standard to implement**, and start implementing it (References: [ERC-2981](https://eips.ethereum.org/EIPS/eip-2981) | [ERC-4910](https://eips.ethereum.org/EIPS/eip-4910) | [ERC-721C compared to ERC-2981 and ERC-4910](https://blog.xp.network/the-battle-for-nft-royalties-meet-the-erc-2981-erc-4920-and-erc-721c-b71d6ba28acf)
 - **First minter gets a share of the royalties** of all the NFTs minted in that collection
+- **Remixing feature for NFTs**, where the creator receives a % of the royalties of the remix

 ### Marketplace